lifeinink/my-e-cv/markdown/customised_news_podcast.md

     else:
         abort(401)
 ```
+##### status/news ::STATUS
-- **status/news**: returns the current status of the news generator (sent, loading, failed or loaded) without affecting it.
+Returns the current status of the news generator (sent, loading, failed or loaded) without affecting it.
 #### Tasker JavaScript Action
 To run the solution on my phone I first made a rough port from Python to JavaScript using Claude, then made adjustments so that the application ran smoothly in a testing environment on my laptop as a website.
 Then I adjusted the JavaScript to work with Tasker functions instead of Browser ones and made work arounds for the older version of JS that Tasker uses (this stage is currently in progress).
 ## Impact and Limitations